GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ## Grab Scroll

 You can scroll both vertical and horizontal with ease by grabbing (click-hold or touch-hold) a page of the PDF and moving your pointer on the screen.
-This feature is turned off when you [disable text-copying protection](#disable-text-copying-protection) so that text can be correctly selected.
+When you [disable text-copying protection](#disable-text-copying-protection) this feature is also disabled and only toggled on when you hold the spacebar key.

 <ResponsiveEmbed src="https://player.vimeo.com/video/694720294?dnt=1" allow="fullscreen" allowfullscreen />